Cheshire (comics): Infinite Frontier

-Cheshire reappeared in the Infinite Frontier event, now wearing a mask similar to her Young Justice counterpart.
+Cheshire reappears in the Infinite Frontier event, now sporting a mask similar to her Young Justice counterpart.
 In a flashback, Jade is shown fleeing from ninjas with her daughter, Lian.
-To protect her, Jade took Lian to a local church in Gotham, referring to the then-sleeping girl as Lotus before departing back into the night.
+To protect her, Jade took Lian to a local church in Gotham City, referring to the then-sleeping girl as Lotus before departing back into the night.

-Moreover, Jade is reinstated that her heritage as only vietnamese, therefore she is no longer stated to be the daughter of Senator Pullman, or André Chaumont and Anna Nguyen.
+Moreover, Jade is reinstated that her heritage as only Vietnamese, therefore she is no longer stated to be the daughter of Senator Pullman, or André Chaumont and Anna Nguyen.

 Throughout Catwoman #33-38, Jade is shown pursuing a redemption path alongside Clayface, and other villains such as Firefly and Knockout.
 Together, they aided Catwoman to save Alleytown from the Magistrate.
-In Catwoman #38, Jade was reunited with her now teenage daughter Lian.
+In Catwoman #38, Jade is reunited with her now teenage daughter Lian.

-In Harley Quinn Vol. 4 Annual, Jade helped Solomon Grundy to find Harley, who had been abducted by Keepsake.